Floyd-Steele/MyAnimeList-Recommender-System/README.md

        2) These data have not been updated since 2018!

-       3) The output of the
+       3) The output of Hybrid Filter - Data Processing is imported in Hybrid Filter - Application